hoangvvo/next-session/README.md

 The session store to use for session middleware (see `options` above).

-**Warning** The default session store, `MemoryStore`, should not be used in production since it does not persist nor work in Serverless.

 ### Compatibility with Express/Connect stores

-Express/Connect stores are not supported as it.
-To use them, wrap them with `promisifyStore`:
+[Express/Connect stores](https://github.com/expressjs/session#compatible-session-stores) are not supported as it but will be by wrapping them with `promisifyStore`:

 ```javascript
 import { promisifyStore, withSession } from "next-session";